In some cases, it is best for our audiences’ understanding to use exceptions to the rules of Chicago and AP styles.

 The words big ideas or big idea are a great way to reference the tagline and may be used as display copy or in running text: Last year, Department of Geography professor Jane Doe had a big idea.

-Capitalization & Names
+Capitalization and Names

 Building names.
 Official names of buildings are capitalized: the Alumni Memorial Building, Ayres Hall.
 On second reference, the common nouns and informal references should be lowercase: the office’s programs; the history department’s faculty.